volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

   }
 ```

-Now we are able to refactor the imports:
+Now we can refactor the imports:

 ```javascript
 import Header from "@components/Header";